 where n is the number of the observed data, M and O are model simulation results and observations, respectively, and o is the average value of the observation data.
 SK is used to measure the consistency between the model results and the observations, with a value between 0 and 1.
 The larger the value is, the more consistent the simulation results are with the observed data.

-Firstly, the water level of the MD2 model was validated (Fig. A. 1).
+Firstly, the water level of the MD2 model was validated.
 The SKs of the four observed stations are all above 0.86, indicating that the water level simulation is reasonable.
-Secondly, the modeled current direction showed good performance except for the surface layer at Stations DJ and S0 (Fig. A. 2), almost all the SKs are greater than 0.7 (Table 3).
-The simulation of current speed (Fig. A. 3) is worse than that of the current direction, but the SKs at most stations are above 0.6, showing a good performance.
-We note that the SK (less than 0.4) at Station S3 is significantly lower than other stations, mostly because the station was located near the null point (the convergence point between seaward and landward bottom residual flows) and the current speed was quite small.
-Lastly, the trends of observed and simulated salinities are consistent (Fig. A. 4), and almost all the SKs of salinity validation are above 0.5, especially in S1-S3, showing a good performance of the salinity simulation.
+Secondly, the modeled current directions showed good performance except for the surface layer at Stations DJ and S0, almost all the SKs are greater than 0.7 (Table 3).
+The simulation of current speed is worse than that of the current direction, but the SKs at most stations are above 0.6, showing a good performance.
+Lastly, the trends of observed and simulated salinities are consistent, and almost all the SKs of salinity validation are above 0.5, especially in S1-S3, showing a good performance of the salinity simulation.

 Table 3.
 Skill scores by comparison of modeled results with observations.